rwba7567/odin-calculator/readme.md

 issue 8 (might not be a bug): "3 + 6 + =" results in 15 instead of 12.
-issue 9 (fixed): numbers not formatting properly. (might be related to issue 7) issue 10 (fixed: More than 1 decimal point is allowed in display.
+issue 9 (fixed): numbers not formatting properly. (might be related to issue 7) issue 10 (fixed: More than 1 decimal point is allowed in display. issue 11 (fixed): Display not formatted when using keyboard input.